augustine0890/zero-hero/8_Django/blogapi/note.md

 - IsAuthenticated - only authenticated, registered users have access
 - IsAdminUser - only admins/superusers have access
 - IsAuthenticatedOrReadOnly - unauthorized users can view any page, but only authenticated users have write, edit, or delete privileges

+## Authentication
+**Session Authentication**
+- Basic flow:
+    - A user enters their log in credentinals (typically username/password)
+    - The server verifies the credentials are correct and generates a session object that is then stored in the database
+    - The server sends the client a __session ID__-not the session object itself-which is stored as a cookie on the brower.
+    - On all future requests the session ID is included as an HTTP header and, if verified by the database, the request proceeds.
+    - Once a user logs out of an application, the __session ID__ is destroyed by both the client and server
+    - If the user later logs in again, a new __session ID__ is generated and stored as a cookie on the client.
+- It's a combination of _Basic Authentication_ and Session Authentication.

+**Token Authentication**
+- Token-based authentication is stateless: once a client sends the initial user creden- tials to the server, a unique token is generated and then stored by the client as either a cookie or in local storage.
+This token is then passed in the header of each incoming HTTP request and the server uses it to verify that a user is authenticated.
+The server itself does not keep a record of the user, just whether a token is valid or not.

+**dj-rest-auth**
+- Install: `pipenv install dj-rest-auth==1.0.4`

+**django-allauth**
+- `pipenv install django-allauth==0.41.0`
+- Update `INSTALLED_APPS` setting
+    ```
+    - django.contrib.sites
+    - allauth
+    - allauth.account
+    - allauth.socialaccount
+    - dj_rest_auth.registration
+    ```
+-  Include `EMAIL_BACKEND` and `SITE_ID`.

+- Third-party packages: `dj-rest-auth` and `django-allauth`